MuhamedHisham/social-media-etl/README.md

 Ditching Microsoft for Startup	243	12	0	255.0	2025-05-09 09:00:32	YouTube	UC8butISFwT-Wl7EV0hUK0BQ	FHLmuNj20
 📌 Notes

-The CSV files in Extracted_files/ must be provided before running the pipeline.
+The CSV files in the same must be provided before running the pipeline.

-All outputs will be generated in the Transformed_files/ directory.
+All outputs will be generated in the same directory.

 Final dataset is saved as unified_posts_transformed.csv.